payola/Payola/docs/developer_guide.md

 To see how is the request to the model processed go to [How it works](#how_it_works) in [web](#web).

+#### Dynamic PluginInstanceView loading
+The Payola framework now lets you define an override for the default plugin instance visualization in the analysis editor/visualizer.
+This can be done by creating a custom class in the package `cz.payola.web.client.views.entity.plugins.custom`.
+An example of such a class is the `cz.payola.web.client.views.entity.plugins.custom.DataCubeEditablePluginInstanceView`, which is currently the most complicated one.

+For each plugin instance type in a rendered analysis, the visualizer queries the remote Dependency provider for the code of an override.
+The returned code (empty if no code) is evaluated and after that, the `PluginInstanceViewFactory` tries to create an instance of the override.
+If it succeeds, the override is returned, if it fails, it falls back to the generic visualizer.

 <a name="used_libraries"></a>
 ## Used libraries, frameworks & tools